Learn everything from when Thanksgiving is celebrated in different countries to the best ways to enjoy the day!

 Then, the actual cooking needs to occur.
 Some families choose to buy turkeys at the grocery store, while others get them straight from the farm.
 Whichever you choose, it's typically best to get the necessary ingredients in advance, so they aren't sold out.
 All of these preparations add time to the day, but they are usually a fun way to get into the holiday spirit.
 There is also a big shopping day in America called Black Friday the day after Thanksgiving that extends the holiday even further for some families.

 It's all in the name!
 Thanksgiving is about giving thanks.
 Initially, it was about being thankful for a bountiful harvest.
 Over time, and as farming crops became less critical for many families, this holiday evolved into a time to give thanks for the good things happening in your life.
 Most people use it as a time to remind everyone they love that they are thankful to have them in their lives.
 Whatever you choose to be grateful for this year, remember to celebrate it during Thanksgiving!

 There are many fantastic ways to celebrate Thanksgiving, depending on what you are interested in doing.
 As mentioned above, one really important part of the holiday is giving thanks for your friends and family, and recognizing all of the help they’ve given you over the year.
 Make sure to send them a Happy Thanksgiving ecard to show you appreciate them!
+Lost for words?
+Check out our blog post about what to write in a Thanksgiving ecard.
 You can also use ecards as digital invitations to your Thanksgiving feast.